commercetools/commercetools-payone-integration/docs/Project-Lifecycle.md

 **Note**:
   * `*_UPDATE_ORDER_PAYMENT_STATE` has different values for the test tenants, thus the first tenant updates order state when the second one - **should not**.
-  * the Integration tests validate only short scheduled job, e.g, from `SHORT_TIME_FRAME_SCHEDULED_JOB_CRON` (the test creates payments without explicit handle call, then waits 30 seconds and validates the payments are handled, see `ScheduledJobFactoryTest` for more details)

 #### Known Heroku issues